 The main reason for this is that people find it a responsibility to pay tribute and show gratitude to their ancestors and loved ones who have left the living world.

-Although It falls on the 15th day of the seventh lunar year, it’s not uncommon to find communities commencing activities from the first day of the seventh month, reaching it’s peak on the 15th, and finally coming to a close at the end of the month.
+Although It falls on the 15th day of the seventh lunar month in the year, it’s not uncommon to find communities commencing activities from the first day of the seventh month, reaching it’s peak on the 15th, and finally coming to a close at the end of the month.